Investing Strategy Research

 Price / Book Value

 Price to book value compares a stock’s market value to the value of total assets minus total liabilities (book value).
 This is also known as P/B or PB.
 A low P/B ratio could mean that the stock is undervalued.
-However, it could also mean something fundamentally wrong with the company.
+However, it could also mean something is fundamentally wrong with the company.

 • Criteria: Lower is better